krishnamohanathota/DEVOPS/kubernetes/ReadMe.md

 For example, Kubernetes can easily manage a `canary deployment` for your system. (`canary deployment` refers to a specific deployment strategy in software development and release management.
 In a canary deployment, a new version of a software application is rolled out to a small subset of users or servers first, before being gradually expanded to a larger audience.
 This approach is used to test the new version's stability and performance in a real-world environment, and to detect and address any issues or bugs before they affect the entire user base.)

-Kubernates makes deploying your containers, monitoring your applications automatically across multiple servers, and scaling your application as simple as a single command.
+Kubernetes makes deploying your containers, monitoring your applications automatically across multiple servers, and scaling your application as simple as a single command.

 </details>